 The New York City Department of Education runs Family Workshops for families who are interested in learning about the specialized high schools, what they specialize in, how to register, and what to expect for the exam.
 While you are having conversations with your family about what school is the best fit for you and which of the other schools would be acceptable as “back up schools”, you should consider going to one or more of the family workshops.
-One of the most important things you can learn more about at the Family Workshops is detailed information about each school, and this can help you make the right decision when you fill out your school of choice card on Test Day.

 Of course, the other activity you’ll be taking care of during the summer is prepping for your SHSAT with ArgoPrep!

 During September, you will meet with your guidance counselor to register for the SHSAT.
 If you are homeschooled, or have special accommodations you need to make sure are met, you may end up working with the Department of Education directly or at a Family Welcome Center.
 Remember, too, that you’ll need to communicate with your counselor if you have religious observance restrictions on when you can take the exam.

 During September, each specific school will offer Open Houses and Information Fairs to introduce you to their unique programs and course offerings.
 You should go!
 One of the best things your family can do to see what school should be your #1 choice is to interact with the teachers who are there every day.
 Also, make sure that you take one day to visit the school during the normal commuting time and route you would take to the school if you were a student there, so you can see how accessible the school is to your family during normal traffic conditions during the school year.

 October Before the Test